SarahAlSaif90/pdsnd_github/README.md

 Bike Share project

 ### Description
 This project focuses on using simple statistics methods to perform analysis on the bikeshare data.
+The data was from three major cities: Chicago, NewYork and Washington.

 ### Files used
 1- Bikeshare: